-The Hood Museum of Art, Dartmouth, Will Present the First Solo Museum Exhibition of Photographs by Cara Romero from January 18 through August 10, 2025
+The Hood Museum of Art, Dartmouth, Will Present the First Major Solo Museum Exhibition of Photographs by Cara Romero from January 18 through August 10, 2025

-November 29, 2023-Hanover, N.H.- The Hood Museum of Art will present the first major solo museum exhibition of photographs by Chemehuevi artist Cara Romero, titled Cara Romero: panûpünüwügai, Living Light.
-The exhibition will be on view at the Hood Museum from January 18 through August 10, 2025, and will feature over 50 works, including several never-before-seen photographs, and site-specific installations that will invite the viewer behind the scenes to experience the sets of Romero's most iconic photographs.
+June 4, 2024-Hanover, N.H.-The Hood Museum of Art, Dartmouth, will present the first major solo museum exhibition of photographs by artist Cara Romero (Chemehuevi / American).
+Curated by Hood Museum Associate Director of Curatorial Affairs and Curator of Indigenous Art Dr. Jami Powell, Cara Romero: Panûpünüwügai (Living Light) will be on view from January 18 through August 10, 2025.
+The exhibition will then travel to other museums to be announced soon.